 The ports in North Holland, Friesland & Groningen

-I find it interesting that the ports we have visited on this coast are almost all in the polderland or towards the IJsselmeer.
+I find it interesting that the ports we visited on this coast are almost all located in the Polderland or the IJsselmeer.
 Protected from the storms of the North Sea.
-Oudeschild on Texel, Den Helder in North Holland, Zoutcamp in Groningen - all are either on a canal, on the IJsselmeer or protected by the offshore islands on the Wadden Sea.
-This also gives maritime flair to places that are no longer directly on the coast, such as Zoutcamp.
-Although the Zoutcamp crab cutters are now moving to the next larger port, boats still arrive via canals such as the Reitdiep or the inlet to the Lauwersmeer.
-In the port of Zoutcamp the sea is still close.
-Even if the local fishermen have a different opinion.
+Oudeschild on Texel, Den Helder in North Holland, Zoutcamp in Groningen - all located either on a canal, on the IJsselmeer or protected by the offshore islands on the Wadden Sea.
+This also lends places that are no longer directly on the coast like Zoutcamp, maritime flair.
+Although the shrimp cutters from Zoutcamp meanwhile drop off in the next larger port, boats still arrive via canals such as the Reitdiep or the tributary to the Lauwersmeer.
+In the harbor of Zoutcamp, the sea is still close.
+Even if the local fishermen disagree.

 The dike - a bulwark against the sea